-- (4) Consists of 1,000,000 shares of common stock issuable upon conversion of our Series A preferred stock held by HBM Healthcare Investments (Cayman) Ltd. The board of directors of HBM Healthcare Investments (Cayman) Ltd. has sole voting and investment power with respect to the shares held by such entity.
+- (4) Consists of 648,600 shares of common stock issuable upon conversion of our Series A preferred stock held by HBM Healthcare Investments (Cayman) Ltd. The board of directors of HBM Healthcare Investments (Cayman) Ltd. has sole voting and investment power with respect to the shares held by such entity.
 The board of directors of HBM Healthcare Investments (Cayman) Ltd. is comprised of Jean-Marc Lesieur, Richard Coles, Sophia Harris, Dr. Andreas Wicki, Paul Woodhouse and Mark Kronenfeld, none of whom has individual voting or investment power with respect to such shares, and each disclaims beneficial ownership of such shares except to the extent of any pecuniary interest therein.
-Dr. Leo, a member of our board of directors, is an Investment Advisor at HBM Partners AG, which acts as an investment advisor to HBM Healthcare Investments (Cayman) Ltd. Dr. Leo has no voting or investment power over the shares held by HBM Healthcare Investments (Cayman) Ltd. and disclaims beneficial ownership of such shares.
-The address of HBM Healthcare Investments (Cayman) Ltd. is Governors Square, Suite No. 4-212-2, 23 Lime Tree Bay Avenue West Bay Grand Cayman, Cayman Islands. - (5) Consists of (i) 2,783,000 shares of common stock held by Arena and (ii) 100,000 shares of common stock issuable upon conversion of our Series A preferred stock held by Arena.
-Mr. Munshi, our former President and Chief Executive Officer, and Mr. Aurentz and Ms. Stelzer, each a member of our board of directors, are employed at Arena Pharmaceuticals, Inc. - (6) Consists of (i) 252,500 shares of common stock held by Mr. Lind and (ii) 252,500 shares of common stock subject to options held by Mr. Lind that are exercisable within 60 days of December 31, 2020. - (7) Consists of 1,537 shares of common stock subject to options held by Mr. Schneider that are exercisable within 60 days of December 31, 2020. - (8) Consists of 1,537 shares of common stock subject to options held by Mr. Sekhri that are exercisable within 60 days of December 31, 2020. - (9) Consists of the shares described in notes 6, 7 and 8 above.
+The address of HBM Healthcare Investments (Cayman) Ltd. is Governors Square, Suite No. 4-212-2, 23 Lime Tree Bay Avenue West Bay Grand Cayman, Cayman Islands.
+Percentage ownership after the offering assumes the issuance of an aggregate of 731,400 shares of non-voting common stock in exchange for an aggregate of 530,000 shares of Series A preferred stock. - (5) Consists of 310,500 shares of common stock issuable upon conversion of our Series A preferred stock held by Zone II Healthcare Holdings, LLC (Zone II).
+Farallon Capital Management, L.L.C.
+(FCM), as the manager of Zone II, may be deemed to beneficially own such shares of common stock issuable to Zone II.
+Each of Philip D. Dreyfuss, Michael B. Fisch, Richard B. Fried, David T. Kim, Michael G. Linn, Rajiv A. Patel, Thomas G. Roberts, Jr., William Seybold, Andrew J.M.
+Spokes, John R. Warren and Mark D. Wehrly (Managing Members), as a senior managing member or managing member, as the case may be, of FCM, in each case with the power to exercise investment discretion, may be deemed to beneficially own such shares of common stock issuable to Zone II.
+Each of FCM and the Managing Members disclaims beneficial ownership of any such shares of common stock.
+The address of Zone II Healthcare Holdings, LLC is c/o Farallon Capital Management, L.L.C.
+One Maritime Plaza, Suite 2100, San Francisco, California 94111.
+Percentage ownership after the offering assumes the issuance of an aggregate of 1,759,500 shares of non-voting common stock in exchange for an aggregate of 1,275,000 shares of Series A preferred stock. - (6) Consists of (i) 348,450 shares of common stock held by Mr. Lind and (ii) 348,450 shares of common stock subject to options held by Mr. Lind that are exercisable within 60 days of December 31, 2020. - (7) Consists of 2,121 shares of common stock subject to options held by Mr. Schneider that are exercisable within 60 days of December 31, 2020. - (8) Consists of 2,121 shares of common stock subject to options held by Mr. Sekhri that are exercisable within 60 days of December 31, 2020. - (9) Consists of the shares described in notes 6, 7 and 8 above. - 154